glpaparelli/parallel-distributed-system/theory/pds-tldr.md

 val result = numbers.map(x => (x + 1) * 2)
 ```

-By fusing the map operations, the code avoids creating an intermediate collection after the first map operation, resulting in improved efficiencsequencesy.
+By fusing the map operations, the code avoids creating an intermediate collection after the first map operation.

 *Chap 5.5 of Danelutto Notes gets in depth in this topic.*
 ## Load balancing